 Please contact the admission office for more details: 781 862-8571 x1001.

 The short answer: yes.
 The longer answer: Making the decision for your child to attend a Montessori school is an important one, one that takes time and research.
 To fully understand what Montessori and LMS is all about we do require that both parents attend a full campus tour, sit in a classroom and observe, and interview with a member of the admission staff.
-We are sensitive to the fact that this can take time and that families are busy; however, it will be time worth spent.
+We are sensitive to the fact that this can take time and that families are busy; however, it will be time worth spending.

 If the application is submitted by the due date, and the admission process is completed by mid-February, we will mail you our decision on March 10, the day that all AISNE schools agree as their notification date.
 If your application is submitted after the due date, we will try our best to complete the process for notification by March 10, but cannot guarantee it.